-This unit is an attempt to give an idea of multimedia system.
-After going through this unit you will be able to-
+After going through this unit you will be able to- 340 |

-• explain the basic concepts of multimedia and its properties

-- discuss the various multimedia technologies - explain the concept of different multimedia systems - discuss about multimedia technology

-6.3 REVIEW OF TYPICAL INTERACTIVE MULTIMEDIA SYSTEM

-Interactive multimedia system refers to the technology through which user can easily navigate any site/ application for acquiring information or services.
+P a g e Space for learners: • explain the basic concepts of multimedia and its properties • discuss the various multimedia technologies • explain the concept of different multimedia systems • discuss about multimedia technology 6.3 REVIEW OF TYPICAL INTERACTIVE MULTIMEDIA SYSTEM Interactive multimedia system refers to the technology through which user can easily navigate any site/ application for acquiring information or services.
 Here the user can directly communicate with the system.
-For example websites, mobile telephony, elearning, gaming etc. Due to the COVID pandemic, interactive multimedia is very helpful for e-learning.
-For example, now days teachers take classes online through various video conferencing apps like Google Meet, Skype, Zoom etc. basically through interactive multimedia system users can share information with one another or system virtually.
+For example websites, mobile telephony, e- learning, gaming etc. Due to the COVID pandemic, interactive multimedia is very helpful for e-learning.
+For example, now days teachers take classes online through various video conferencing apps like Google Meet, Skype, Zoom etc. basically through interactive multimedia i) Software: There is lots of video editing software that use large amount of data to make the video with effect, text etc. This basically leads to interaction of the user with the software. ii) Medical: In medical, for management purpose, purchasing medicine different software is used.
+Also machines used for medical purpose are also interactive multimedia system. iii) Games: Computer games, web games or mobile games are very popular among the young generation.
+Basically gaming allows the user to play in a virtual reality with the help of multimedia content.